 - Lower construction cost

-Designers will often suggest lining system materials and features that take into account the advantages of both buried and exposed geomembranes.
-These include:
+Designers will often provide materials and features in a lining system that will incorporate the advantages of both covered and exposed liners, including:

-- Using a geomembrane with a proven, long-term UV life and negligible thermal-expansion contraction
+- Utilizing a geomembrane with a proven, long-term UV life, and negligible thermal-expansion contraction.

-- Covering selected areas where foot traffic or other disturbances are expected during the project life; exposed membranes have been covered by other membrane products (e.g., walk mats) in the roofing industry for many years
+- Covering selected areas where foot traffic or other disturbances are expected during the project life.
+Exposed membranes have been covered by other membrane products (walkmats) in the roofing industry for many years.

-- Providing a porous medium (e.g., geonets, geotextiles and granular materials) under the geomembrane and providing a positive slope to the dikes from the center; this is a particularly good practice in a geomembrane-lined liquid impoundment for passive venting of the subgrade
+- Providing a porous media (geonet, geotextile) under the geomembrane and providing a positive slope to the dikes from the center.
+This is a particularly good practice in a geomembrane-lined liquid impoundment for passive venting of the subgrade.

-When considering the advantages and disadvantages of burying or leaving a geomembrane exposed, be sure to take a look at the project details and consider the facility operation.
-Whichever you choose, remember that today’s innovative design capabilities allow exposed membranes to offer many of the features also inherent in a buried application.
+Take a look at the project and consider the facility operation.
+Innovative design allows exposed membranes to offer many features also inherent in a covered application.